Pavel Kubina: Playing career

 Kubina began his professional career with HC Vítkovice of the Czech Extraliga.
-He played there for four seasons, during which he was drafted in the seventh round of the 1996 NHL Entry Draft by the Tampa Bay Lightning.
+He played there for four seasons, during which he was drafted in the seventh round of the 1996 NHL entry draft by the Tampa Bay Lightning.

 Later in 1996, Kubina moved to Canada to join the Moose Jaw Warriors of the Western Hockey League (WHL), with which he scored 44 points in 61 games during the 1996–97 season.
 He made his NHL debut in the 1997–98 season, although he spent most of the year playing for the Adirondack Red Wings of the American Hockey League (AHL).

 Kubina spent most of the next season in the NHL, scoring 21 points, while playing occasionally in the International Hockey League (IHL) for the Cleveland Lumberjacks.
 By the 1999–2000 season, Kubina had cemented his position in the Lightning's lineup, scoring 26 points during the season.

 Kubina scored 30 and 34 points in the 2000–01 and 2001–02 seasons respectively.
-In the 2003–04 season, he was named to the NHL All-Star Game and won the Stanley Cup with Tampa Bay over the Calgary Flames in the Finals.
+In the 2003–04 season, he was named to the NHL All-Star Game and won the Stanley Cup with Tampa Bay over the Calgary Flames in the Final.

 On July 1, 2006, Kubina signed a four-year, $20 million contract with the Toronto Maple Leafs.
 He was suspended by the NHL for the first game of the 2006–07 season for cross-checking the Detroit Red Wings' Jiří Hudler in a pre-season game.